sassoftware/event-provenance-registry/docs/tutorials/quickstart/README.md

-# Hello World
+# Quickstart

 ## Overview

-In this tutorial we will run the Event Provenance Registry (EPR) Server with Redpanda and create a event receiver and a few events.
+In this tutorial we will run the Event Provenance Registry (EPR) Server with Redpanda Message broker and PostgreSQL database.
+We will create an event receiver, an event receiver group, and a few events.

 ## Requirements